People of the Rainforest

 Forest Peoples in Asia

-Asia is by far the most populous region on earth, and population pressures have pushed people into forested lands where they have drastically altered the lives of the few remaining forest peoples.
+Asia is by far the most populous region on Earth, and population pressures have led to significant changes in forested landscapes, impacting the traditional ways of life of the few remaining forest peoples.

-Because of demographic trends in Asia, including rapid population growth in recent centuries, most rainforest peoples in the region have shifted away from traditional lifestyles and customs.
+Due to demographic trends in Asia, including rapid population growth in recent centuries, many traditional forest peoples have transitioned away from their ancestral lifestyles and customs.

 Papuan man in Indonesia.
 (Photo by R. Butler)